adaltas/node-nikita/packages/docker/src/cp.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'docker':
             $ref: 'module://@nikitajs/docker/src/tools/execute#/definitions/docker'
           'source':
             type: 'string'
             description: '''
             The path to upload or the container followed by the path to download.
             '''
           'target':
             type: 'string'
             description: '''
             The path to download or the container followed by the path to upload.
             '''
         required: ['source', 'target']

 ## Handler